 There’s a stigma that many CBD products have to shake when it comes to cannabis.
 Just because a cannabis product doesn’t get you high doesn’t mean that it comes without benefits.
-The whole reason the medical cannabis movement started wasn’t so everyone can obtain a body high, but because science has shown time and time again that CBD has a wide range of benefits that may help with conditions involving:
+The whole reason the healing cannabis movement started wasn’t so everyone can obtain a body high, but because science has shown time and time again that CBD has a wide range of benefits that may help:

 Throughout the body lies receptors.
-These receptors are snitches that tell the rest of the body that intruders such as free radicals and inflammation are infiltrating the system.
+These receptors tell the rest of the body that intruders such as free radicals and inflammation are infiltrating the system.
 They do this by throwing a temper tantrum in the vicinity of the infiltration.

 Neural tissues attached to these receptors use their “Call-A-Friend” feature and spill all the bad gossip going on in your body to the endocannabinoid system.
 Here, the endocannabinoid system interprets the message, puts its spin on it and then relays its version to the brain.

 Your brain will then make the final plea to get your attention.
-It secretes substance P. This protein will let you know where the issue lies by causing pain, skin conditions or changing your mental state-of-mind.
+It secretes substance P. This protein is ultimately what alerts you that your body is in some way out of balance.